Applicability

 Step 4: Run the go-oceanbase project

-After the code is compiled, open a command shell in the project directory and enter the go run command to run the Go file.
+After you complete the code editing, open a command-line terminal in the project directory and run the following command:

 PS D:\demo\go-demo\gorm-oceanbase> go run test.go

-(Optional) In Linux or macOS, configure a temporary environment variable before you run go run.
+(Recommended) In Linux or macOS, you must configure a temporary environment variable before you can run the go run command.

 export PATH=$PATH:/usr/local/go/bin